TULiberalArts/Center-for-for-the-Study-of-Force-and-Diplomacy/pages/funding.md

 - 2004-05: Wendy Wong
 - 2003-04: Andrew McKevitt

+### Call for Applications: CENFAD Sponsoring “Force and Diplomacy” Speakers for Fall 2020
+In response to the Covid-19 pandemic that is moving many courses online and making campus visits by outside speakers more difficult, the Center for the Study of Force and Diplomacy is taking applications from any instructor of record of a CLA course (including graduate student instructors and NTTs) who needs sponsorship assistance to bring in a speaker on a topic related to force and/or diplomacy, broadly defined.

+- Please read the [Call for Applications](https://drive.google.com/file/d/1M6zVoUtR8k5erubJk1Kx9GgP_wazAkrb/view?usp=sharing) (pdf.) to learn more about this upcoming opportunity for the fall.

 ### Sergeant Major William F. Berger Prize Endowed Fellowship for War and Society
 Responsibilities will be dedicated to advancing the History Department’s concentration in War and Society, primarily as a teaching assistant in the course War and Peace, if it is being offered.
 As is the case with a conventional assistantship, awardees will not be expected to work more than 20 hours per week.
 The prize includes a stipend.
 Continuing students apply to the Director of Graduate Studies **by December 15 for a fellowship for the next academic year**.
 Please include an update CV, a letter of recommendation from anybody that may attest to the applicant’s relevant abilities and qualifications, and a 1-2 page statement on the applicant’s abilities to successful serve in this role.